aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-lists/_index.md

 ﻿---
-title: Working with Lists – Aspose.Words for .NET
+title: Working with Lists in C#
 articleTitle: Working with Lists
 linktitle: Working with Lists
 description: "Introduction to numbering formatting feature in Aspose.Words for .Net."